 High-density lipoprotein (HDL) is considered the healthy kind of cholesterol.

 For men 20 years and older, 125 to 200mg/dL is considered a healthy level for overall cholesterol.
 HDL should be about 40mg/dL or higher.
-Meanwhile, LDL should be less than 100mg/dL.2
+LDL for men should be below 100mg/dL.2

 For women 20 years and older, 125 to 200mg/dL is considered a healthy level for overall cholesterol.
 HDL should be about 50mg/dL or higher.
-Meanwhile, LDL should be less than 100mg/dL.2
+LDL for women should be lower than 100mg/dL.2

 There are a few ways you can develop high cholesterol.
 While you can inherit it, it usually has to do with an unhealthy lifestyle.

 Yes, alcohol does affect your cholesterol levels.
-It is important to drink alcohol in moderation.5 Excessive alcohol consumption puts you at a higher risk of high cholesterol.10
+It's important to drink in moderation.5

 Research shows that up to 19% of alcohol-related deaths were due to cardiovascular diseases.8